Willcox-Research-Group/rom-operator-inference-Python3/README.md

 This reduced low-dimensional system approximates the original high-dimensional system, but it is much easier (faster) to solve because of its low dimension _r_ << _n_.

+See [DETAILS.md](DETAILS.md) for more mathematical details and an index of notation.

 ## Quick Start